 To avoid problems due to misuse, here are some tips to follow carefully.

-Simple and easy to follow, it is not recommended to shoot unleaded.
-If you decide to shoot despite the lack of lead in the chamber, be aware that you may damage the rifle spring.
-Indeed, the air will compress quickly and escape through the barrel without pre-stressing the piston.
-The spring will relax much too quickly and undergo various shocks which can cause its destruction.
-As a key element of the weapon's operation, the spring must be carefully maintained.
-This recommendation is also appropriate for rifles that use a cylinder propulsion system or NitroPiston.
+Simple rule and easy to follow, it is not recommended to shoot lead-free.
+If you decide to fire a shot despite the absence of lead in the chamber, be aware that you may damage the spring of the rifle.
+Indeed, the air will compress quickly and escape through the barrel without pretensioning the piston.
+The spring will relax much too quickly and undergo various shocks that can cause its destruction.
+The spring is a key element of the weapon's operation and must be carefully maintained.
+This recommendation is also suitable for rifles that use a cylinder or NitroPiston propulsion system.

-Oil is a flammable product that is metamorphosed into volatile and burning microparticles when pressurized.
-If you put oil on the piston or in the barrel, you will cause a burning and a growing dryness of the joints of these two elements.
+The oil is a flammable product that metamorphoses into volatile and burning microparticles when pressurized.
+If you put oil on the piston or in the barrel, you will cause a burning and increasing drying of the joints of these two elements.

-The instantaneous combustion of the microparticles increases the volume of gas inside the weapon causing an abnormal deflagration at the end of the barrel and often accompanied by a flame.
-At the same time, the piston is also subjected to a force which drives it towards the rear of the compression body.
-This force can cause its deterioration and that of the spring.
-The only valid excuse for oiling the outside of the rifle is a long-term storage period.
-The oil is ideal for storing metal parts and protecting them from oxidation.
+The instantaneous combustion of the microparticles increases the volume of gas inside the weapon, causing an abnormal deflagration at the end of the barrel and often accompanied by a flame.
+At the same time, the piston is also subjected to a force that forces it to the rear of the compression body.
+This force can cause damage to the spring and to the spring.
+The only valid excuse to oil the outside of the rifle is a long term storage period.
+The oil is ideal for preserving metal parts and protecting them from oxidation.
 In this case, use a product without additives that you will clean before reusing the weapon.

-Characterized by its caliber, the shotgun must be loaded with lead corresponding to its diameter and its use.
-Do not confuse the steel balls of 4.5 millimeters and the diabolos lead of 4.5 millimeters.
-They are not the same projectiles and they are not compatible with the shotgun.
-The steel ball will remain stuck in the barrel and will use the scratches which aim to ensure the stability of the projectile.
-If you insert a lead in the wrong direction, know that it will also get stuck in the barrel!
+Characterized by its size, the pellet rifle must be loaded with leads corresponding to its diameter and use.
+Do not confuse 4.5 mm steel balls with 4.5 mm diabolo pellets.
+They are not the same projectiles and are not compatible with the pellet rifle.
+The steel ball will remain stuck in the barrel and will wear out the scratches that are intended to ensure the stability of the projectile.
+If you insert a lead in the wrong direction, be aware that it will also get stuck in the barrel!

-If you are not comfortable with the mechanism, do not disassemble the air rifle.
-Please contact a professional who will help you to solve the problem.
+If you are not necessarily comfortable with its mechanism, avoid dismantling the air rifle.
+Instead, contact a professional who will help you solve the problem.